Ctn3m0/dm2023/Project/Readme.md

 # Image Segmentation using Mean Shift Algorithm

 This notebook performs image segmentation using the Mean Shift algorithm.
 It segments an input image into regions based on color similarity.
+The algorithm still need to be optimzed since the running time is approximately 1 minute for a small image of size 50x33.

 ## Prerequisites